Get the Tata Capital App to apply for Loans & manage your account. Download Now

 FAQs

-How much tax do I pay on 50 lakhs?
+How much income tax will I pay on a 50 lakh salary in India?

 The amount of tax you must pay on an income of 50 lakhs depends on your age, tax regime, and sources of income.
 A rough estimation puts your taxable amount in the old tax regime at ₹ 13,50,000 and in the new tax regime at ₹ 12,87,000, without any deductions.